Schenectady's Community Foundation

 Neighborhood Revitalization

-Impact Statement: Schenectady’s neighborhoods will thrive, becoming places where families feel safe and cared for, and have access to economic, educational and quality housing opportunities.
+Impact Statement: Schenectady’s neighborhoods will thrive, becoming places where residents feel safe, supported and valued; encouraged and empowered to make changes in their community.

 Emergent Needs